 - Register as soon as possible.
 Homeowners, renters, and business owners who suffered flood losses must call the Federal Emergency Management Agency (FEMA) registration line at 1-800-621-FEMA (3362) to be eligible for disaster assistance.
 Individuals with hearing or speech impairments should call (TTY) 1-800-462-7585.
 The lines are open from 8 a.m. to 6 p.m., Monday-Saturday until further notice;

 - Register, even if you are insured.
-Your insurance coverage may not be adequate and some damage (particularly foundation) may not appear until later.
-Anyone who suffered any damage or loss should register for assistance.
+Your insurance coverage may not be adequate and some foundation damage may not show up until later.
+Anyone who suffered any flooding damage or loss should register for assistance;

 - Return all forms promptly.
-After registering, you may receive a U.S. Small Business Administration (SBA) disaster loan application package in the mail.
-Fill out and return these forms promptly since they are an essential part of the disaster-assistance process.
-SBA representatives at Disaster Recovery Centers (DRC) will assist in completing your SBA home or business disaster loan application as well as answer any of your questions.
+After registering, you may receive a U.S. Small Business Administration (SBA) low-interest loan application package in the mail.
+Fill out and return these forms promptly since they are an essential part of the disaster-assistance process; and

 - Rebuild with disaster prevention in mind.
 If you receive an emergency housing repair grant from FEMA, a follow-up letter will arrive after you receive your check.
 That letter will identify the purpose of the grant and will highlight the need to make repairs that will lessen the risks of future losses.
 Examples include raising electrical junction boxes and elevating major appliances to minimize floodwater damage.